-The Educational Directorate of the Bibiani-Anhwiaso-Bekwai Municipal which is divided into a number of Educational Circuits, runs 260 public and 115 private schools for an efficient and effective management of educational institutions of the district.
-Table 20 presents public and private educational institutions in the Municipal.
+The Educational Directorate of the Bibiani Anhwiaso Bekwai Municipal which is divided into a number of Educational Circuits runs 260 public and 115 private schools for an efficient and effective management of educational institutions of the Municipality.
+Table 20 presents public and private educational institutions in the Municipality.

-Teacher accommodation in the district is a major problem in the communities as greater number of teachers in basic schools lack good accommodation.
+Teacher accommodation in the Municipality is a major problem in the communities as greater number of teachers in basic schools lack good accommodation.
 Many teachers, therefore, have to travel or walk long distances to schools from nearby towns.
-The map below or figure 11 shows the educational facilities in the district.
+The map below or figure 11 shows the educational facilities in the Municipality.

-The general good staffing situation in the district could be attributed to the location of district and some level of good infrastructure particularly the good highway linking Kumasi.
-However, there is also lack of incentive packages such as accommodation and allowances to motivate teachers to accept posting to the district particularly rural areas.
+The general good staffing situation in the Municipality could be attributed to the location of Municipality and some level of good infrastructure particularly the good highway linking Kumasi.
+However, there is also lack of incentive packages such as accommodation and allowances to motivate teachers to accept posting to the Municipality particularly rural areas.
 The details of staffing situation are provided in the tables 22, 23 and 24 respectively.

-Considering the district PTR as against the national average, effective teaching and learning and general performance of the public basic schools in the district should be improved.
+Considering the Municipality PTR as against the national average, effective teaching and learning and general performance of the public basic schools in the Municipality should be improved.

 The improved performance could be attributed to improve teaching and learning by both teachers and pupils, and supervision on the part of Ghana Education Service.
 Furthermore, most parents are now showing interest in their children’s education instead of spending on expensive funerals and other unnecessary activities.
 This phenomenon is an implication of strong district human resource base for future development.